ucbds-infra/otter-grader/docs/otter_generate.md

 The generator lastly allows intructors to specify whether or not the stdout of the grading process (anything printed to the console by the grader or the notebook) is shown to students. **The stdout includes a summary of the student's test results, including the points earned and possible of public _and_ hidden tests, as well as the visibility of tests as indicated by `test["hidden"]`.**

-This behavior is turned off by default and can be turned on by passing the `--show-results` flag to `otter generate autograder`.
+This behavior is turned off by default and can be turned on by passing the `--show-stdout` flag to `otter generate autograder`.

 ```
-otter generate autograder -t hidden-tests data.csv --show-results
+otter generate autograder -t hidden-tests data.csv --show-stdout
 ```

-If `--show-results` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
+If `--show-stdout` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
 The [next section](#gradescope-results) details more about what is included in the stdout.

 #### Generating with Otter Assign